Chicken Sounds and What They Mean

 Help!
 A hen separated from the flock will make an alarm call.
 The sound is similar to the ‘cackling’ that announces a new egg.
-It is thought to be an SOS call to the rooster to come and save his lost hen.
+It is thought to be an SOS call to the cockerel to come and save his lost hen.
 There will be a strong element of danger if there are predators around, so it’s a risky strategy for a lost chicken.

 Buzzing.
 First thing in the morning, with the chicken coop still locked, the hens will begin to make repetitive, buzzing clucks, which may rise in volume as the minutes pass and the doors remain shut.
 This sound simply means “Let us out – there’s lots of pecking and scratching to be done!”

 With this knowledge of chicken chit-chat, you will be able to tell what your girls are talking about, even if you can’t actually see them.
 It’s an all-day, non-stop conversation!